 - Back the shelves: Line the back of bookcases or open shelving for subtle depth.

-- Rental tip: Clean walls first and use a plastic smoothing tool to avoid bubbles.
+- Rental tip: Clean walls first and use a plastic smoothing tool to avoid bubbles, and remove slowly later so there’s no residue.

 6. Style A Seasonal Shelf Or Mantel (Even Without A Mantel)